 Patent, trademark and copyright can be recorded in the database of China General Administration of Customs to help the local customs offices supervise the import and export of goods.
-Take trademark for example, once a trademark has been successfully recorded, the trademark information will be shared by local customs offices in China.
-During routine inspections on imported or exported goods, if the customs officials suspect that the goods have infringed the recorded trademark rights, they will notify the trademark owner or the agent of the trademark owner based on the contact information recorded in the customs database.
+Take trademark for example, once a trademark has been recorded, the trademark information will be shared by local customs offices in China.
+During routine inspections on imported or exported goods, if the customs officials suspect that the goods have infringed the recorded trademark rights, they will take ex officio action and notify the trademark owner or the agent of the trademark owner based on the contact information recorded in the customs database.
 The trademark owner shall reply to the customs office within three workdays upon receipt of the notification.
 When the local customs office receives the application for detention of goods filed by the owner and the required security bond, it will detain the suspected infringing goods, and then proceed with further investigations.
 If the exporter or importer can not prove that the seized goods are genuine, the customs office will issue a penalty decision which includes confiscation of the goods and a monetary fine on the infringer.
+The customs officials may also detain and seize the imported or exported goods which infringe upon the rights of the recorded trademarks based on complaint filed by the trademark owner, supported by reliable information and evidence.